-Ronnie Ortiz-Magro Opens Up About Sammi Giancola’s Engagement, Per ‘HL’
+Ronnie Ortiz-Magro Opens Up About Sammi Giancola’s Engagement, Per ‘Hollywood Life’

 I’m completely overwhelmed with happiness.
 Yesterday was the best day of my life!
 I get to marry my other half, best friend and soulmate. ❤️ I look forward to spending the rest of my life with you @_biscardi I love you!! #Fiance #MrsBiscardi ???????????? #Stillcryingtearsofhappiness

-While the majority of their relationship played out on MTV during the original run of Jersey Shore, fans of Giancola and Ortiz-Magro had hoped that one day they would reunite, as they were considered a fan-favorite couple despite their constant on-air arguing.
-When Giancola announced that she would not joining the cast for Jersey Shore: Family Reunion, those who had hopes of seeing the duo back on screen once again were let down.
+While the majority of their relationship played out on MTV during the original run of Jersey Shore, fans of Giancola and Ortiz-Magro had hoped that one day they would reunite, as they were considered a fan-favorite couple, despite their constant on-air arguing.
+When Giancola announced that she would not joining the cast for Jersey Shore: Family Reunion, those who had hopes of seeing the duo back on screen were once again let down.

-Though Giancola has never come out and said why she would not join her former roommates for their usual antics, Nicole “Snooki” Polizzi opined that Giancola likely did not want to relive any of the drama that tends to happen when her and Ortiz-Magro get together.
-Polizzi further added that Giancola has found happiness in her relationship with Biscardi, and didn’t want anything to get in the way of that — especially an ex.
+Though Giancola has never come out and said why she would not join her former roommates for their usual antics, Nicole “Snooki” Polizzi opined that Giancola likely did not want to relive any of the drama that tends to happen when she and Ortiz-Magro get together.
+Polizzi further added that Giancola has found happiness in her relationship with Biscardi, and didn’t want anything to get in the way of that, especially an ex.

 “And being that there was a lot of Ron and Sam drama when we did film, it was just really hard on both of them.
 So I just think she doesn’t want that anymore,” Polizzi further stated, as People Magazine shared.